DarkMasquerader/Data-Analysis-Project-1/README (1).md

 - Recommendation is to...

 ## Limitations and Potential Improvements
-- Lack of information on revenue
+- Lack of information on:
+    - revenue
-- Lack of information on purchase numbers
+    - purchase numbers
+    - Lead to using metrics biased towards multi-player games
 - Collection of data across other gaming platforms (mobile, console etc.)
 - Does not take note if game was on discount
 - Scraper not identify price of game on steam page, occasionally (slightly inaccurate)